Comparing JBDI Holdings Limited Ordinary Shares (NASDAQ:JBDI) and Greif (NYSE:GEF)

 |2.60

-Greif currently has a consensus target price of $76.00, indicating a potential upside of 20.83%.
-Given Greif’s higher probable upside, equities research analysts clearly believe Greif is more favorable than JBDI Holdings Limited Ordinary Shares.
+Greif has a consensus price target of $76.00, suggesting a potential upside of 12.76%.
+Given Greif’s stronger consensus rating and higher probable upside, analysts clearly believe Greif is more favorable than JBDI Holdings Limited Ordinary Shares.

 Profitability